sylvaticus/juliatutorial/getting-started.md

 Single line comments start with `#` and multi-line comments can be placed in between `#=` and `=#`(and can be nested).

-In console mode `;` after a command suppresses the output (this is done automatically in scripting mode), and typed alone switches to one-time command shell prompt.
+In console mode, `;` after a command suppresses the output (this is done automatically in scripting mode), and typed alone switches to one-time command shell prompt.

 Indentation doesn't matter, but empty spaces sometimes do, e.g. functions must have the curved parenthesis with the inputs strictly attached to them, e.g.: